rbgvictoria/vicflora-static-pages/keys/asteraceae.md

 #### Both inner tubular or disc florets and outer ray florets

 This state refers to capitula that have tubular or disc florets (see only tubular or disc florets present) in the center of the capitulum and to the outside of these florets are florets that have all the petals forming a strap (ligule) to one side of the floret with 3 or 4 teeth at the end of the ligule (ray floret).
-These ray florets on the outside of the capitulum.

 ### Sexuality